aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 The introduction of recursion in programming languages meant that (mutable) variables were no longer an unavoidable necessity for coding, and it ushered in a new paradigm known as Functional Programming (FP).
 Functional Programming is a declarative paradigm.
 It is declarative because it abstracts away state management and explicit flow control, which are two very important aspects of imperative programming.

 FP is centered around the concept of a "pure" or mathematical function.
 A "pure" function is a function that has no side-effects; this means that it does not mutate any state, and it does not depend on mutable state; a pure function's output only depends on its input.
 A function that returns the current date and time is not pure, because its output depends on a mutable external factor (the state of the computer's clock).
-A function that adds an element to a list in-place (modifying the original list) is not pure, but a function that adds an element by returning a whole new list, and not modyfing the original, is.
+A function that adds an element to a list in-place (modifying the original list) is not pure, but a function that adds an element by returning a whole new list, and not modyfing the original, is pure @alexander2017functional.

 In FP, every computation is performed by function application, operators can be seen as functions, a variable assignment (which is immutable) can be seen as the definition of a function without arguments: a function without arguments always returns a constant value, since the output of a function can only change when the input changes, and the "input" of a constant never changes.
-Furthermore, since there are no side effects, all expressions are "referentially transparent": they always mean what they say, independent of the order or the context of execution, this makes writing code akin to writing mathematical formulas, and this is useful: it makes reasoning about the code easier. // Alvin Alexander, scala
+Furthermore, since there are no side effects, all expressions are "referentially transparent": they always mean what they say, independent of the order or the context of execution, this makes writing code akin to writing mathematical formulas, and this is useful: it makes reasoning about the code easier.

 All of this culminates in the pure functional programming languages such as Haskell, developed in the 1990s.
 Haskell specifically is also what's known as a "lazy evaluation" language: all expressions are lazily evaluated, without regards for the order in which they were declared in the source code.
 After all, if a variable is defined on line 100 and used only at line 500, who needs to evaluate it before line 500, given that its evaluation (or lack thereof) can't ever affect anything else in the least?
 This has its advantages, but also results in unpredictable memory management, which can be seen as a drawback in some applications.

 === Variable Scoping

 Returning to Lisp, we need to discuss the issue of variable scoping.
-The original Lisp had something known as "dynamic scoping", contrasted to static or "lexical" scoping. // roots of lisp, Paul Graham
+The original Lisp had something known as "dynamic scoping", contrasted to static or "lexical" scoping @lisproots.

 In a typical program, it is convenient that the same variable name be used and re-used in many different places, with different values and different meanings.
 It is therefore paramount to define a precise set of rules regarding the "scope" (region of visibility) of a variable.
 Moreover, variable scopes can be nested.